JosephNjorog/Avaramp/README.md

 # Avaramp
-payment intergrations in a snapshot
+Your Launchpad for payment intergrations in a snapshot